 Train service in the Netherlands is excellent, and it’s easy to reach most places in Holland in an hour or less.
 Gouda makes a great day trip from Amsterdam because it’s only about 50 minutes by train, which run frequently.
-Coming from Rotterdam, it’s only about 25 minutes, and the trip from The Hague will take you just 20-30 minutes, depending on the route.
+Coming from Rotterdam, it’s about 25 minutes, and the trip from The Hague will take 20-30 minutes, depending on the route.

 The market takes place between the Waag House and the Town Hall, which is a 10-minute walk from the train station.
 Just walk toward the center of town and follow the signs.

 The market runs from 10:30am-12:30pm.
 Though action continues throughout, we found that things died down a bit around 11:45.
 As deals are made, the cheese is taken from the square, so there was a little less to see as the market progressed.
 The town was very quiet again by 2:00pm, which presented a great opportunity for sightseeing without crowds.